Come and meet us at our Postgraduate Open Event on Wednesday 22 February 2023.

 On this detail-driven CILT and CIPS-accredited MSc Logistics and Supply Chain Management course, our in-house academic experts teach you the vital theory, modes and systems to succeed in this area.
 You’ll graduate with the ability to plan, predict and perform in an ever-important field.
-MSc Logistics and Supply Chain Management also comes with an optional Industrial Placement.
+Also available with an optional Industrial Placement.

-What you’ll learn: You’ll learn vital topics of Logistics and Supply Chain Management, such as planning, modelling and analytics, operations management and digital transformation alongside the imperative topics of sustainable procurement, warehouse and global transportation management.
-You will end your Master's with a detailed report on logistics and supply chain management research which you can apply to a real business.
+You’ll learn vital topics of Logistics and Supply Chain Management, such as planning, modelling and analytics, operations management and digital transformation alongside the imperative topics of sustainable procurement, warehouse and global transportation management.
+You will finish your master's with a detailed report with the support of a dedicated expert supervisor.

 “The different modules gave me the tools to solve real logistics and supply chain problems.”

 ~ Maria de la Luz Lino, MSc Logistics and Supply Chain Management, 2020

 A minimum of a second-class UK degree, or an equivalent internationally recognised qualification, in a range of academic subjects will be accepted.
 Quantitative experience desirable.

 All applicants are considered on an individual basis and those without an honours degree may also be considered on the basis of work experience, professional qualifications and the relevance of the programme to their current professional role.